In this post, I lay out the pros and cons of 5 different phone support solutions for your busy private practice.

 Take a look at the pros and cons of continuing to answer the phones and handling all the intake duties yourself.

-This is the logical next step for most growing solo practices or small group practices.
+This is the logical next step for most growing solo practices or small to medium group practices.

 While it was tough giving up the intake duties to my virtual assistant, it was also life changing and freed me up to focus on so many other aspects of my business.